Bellfounding: Tuning

 Bells are cast with defined profiles which were perfected in the early 20th century to ensure they can be harmonically tuned by the removal of small amounts of metal to adjust their harmonics.
-For a carillion or an English ring of full circle bells, the strike note of each bell must accord with the diatonic scale of the others, and to produce that the harmonics of each bell must be tuned to harmonise with its strike note.
+For a carillon, the strike note of each bell must accord with the diatonic scale of the others, and requiring the harmonics of each bell to be tuned to harmonise with its strike note.
 As a bell's strike note is affected slightly by its harmonics this can be an iterative process.
 An initial assessment is made to arrive at an average pitch for the scale, as this is dependent on casting tolerances.
-Because of this compromise large bells are therefore not always tuned to concert pitch.
+Because of this process, large bells are not always tuned to concert pitch.

 Much experimentation and testing was devoted over the centuries to determining the exact shape that would result in the best tone.
 In the early days of bellfounding, bells were profiled using empirical methods and the inside of the bell or edge of the lip was chipped away to adjust the tuning after being cast.
 With the invention of modern metalworking machinery, this was more accurately done using a vertical tuning lathe, which could remove metal at any position up the waist of the bell, thus allowing tuning of different harmonics, and the reliable introduction of harmonic tuning into the manufacturing process.

 Metal can only be removed during the tuning process; it cannot be added.
 Therefore, a bell is cast with slightly thicker profile than is needed for harmonic tuning.
 To tune the bell, it is placed on a vertical tuning lathe and metal removed by a cutting tool as it rotates.
 The bell tuner must be highly skilled and formerly used tuning forks to establish the tuning; this is now done electronically, but still requires great manual skill in the use of the cutting tool.
 Only by this means can bells be harmonically tuned.

 The bell's strongest harmonics are tuned to be at octave intervals below the nominal note, but other notes also need to be brought into their proper relationship.In general, the smaller the bell the higher the pitch, with the frequency of a bell's note varying with the square of its thickness and inversely with its diameter.
 The thickness of a church bell at its thickest part (the "sound bow") is usually one thirteenth its diameter.

 If the bell is mounted as cast, without any tuning, it is called a "maiden bell".
 Russian bells are treated in this way and cast for a certain tone.

 Cutaway drawing of a bell, showing the clapper and interior.
 The profile of the bell thickness can be seen, and is thickest at soundbow near the bottom (the lip).